rednafi/rednafi.com/content/misc/direnv.md

 ## Why .envrc file and not just a plain .env file

 This was the first question that came to my mind: why not just use a `.env` file?
 Why introduce another configuration file?
-Grokking the docs helped clarify.
+Grokking the docs clarified things.

 The `.envrc` file is treated like a shell script, where you can also list arbitrary shell commands that you want to be executed when you enter a project directory.
 You can't do that